 When engaging a managed service provider, you do not relinquish overall managerial control and responsibility for the operations being outsourced and thus remain accountable.
 Plus, you get to choose exactly which services you want managed externally, and which ones you’ll keep working on in-house.

 The MSP will handle the often time-consuming, complex, repetitive, and arduous work involved.
-Outsourcing to a managed service provider is becoming a growing trend in business as more and more companies come to realize the benefits of moving many of their day-to-day operations to a third party.
+Outsourcing to an MSP is becoming a growing trend in business as more and more companies come to realize the benefits of moving many of their day-to-day operations to a third party expert.

 This trend is growing because companies can reap many rewards.
 Firstly, an MSP can drive cost savings.
 Most providers will bill an upfront fee and then an ongoing flat monthly fee, which provides business owners with a predictable monthly cost.
 Outsourcing managed services also allows business owners to reduce the cost of dedicated personnel working in-house as well as the technology, tools, and other resources needed to handle the tasks.